shahiddev/docker-k8s-workshop/README.md

 # Welcome

-Welcome to this NDC Minnesota Docker & Kubernetes workshop, this page will guide you through ensuring you have the pre-requisites installed and ready before the start of the workshop.
+Welcome to this NDC Docker & Kubernetes workshop, this page will guide you through ensuring you have the pre-requisites installed and ready before the start of the workshop.

 **Note**: To avoid issues with corporate IT policies if possible please bring a personal laptop with you.